Our interns and fellows

 Dr Hannah McKerchar

-Hannah’s project is exploring how to improve the use of research evidence and connections with policy in the area of food sustainability regulations in Aotearoa.
+Hannah’s project is exploring how to improve the use of research evidence and connections with policy in Aotearoa.
+Read more about her, and the OPMCSA’s, work in this area here.

 Hannah has produced a resource ‘Engaging with policy – resources to help scientists navigate a complex environment’